Peter Paduh: Social enterprise

 Paduh is currently chairman of SocialBox.Biz, a new generation social impact consultancy agency with emphasis on digital inclusion, tech innovation and integration of refugees and homeless people.

-He helped setup other ventures in the technology sector that worked with the local community on initiatives such as the reuse of IT equipment that London businesses were replacing helping create employment opportunities in London.
+He helped set up other ventures in the technology sector that worked with the local community on initiatives such as the reuse of IT equipment that London businesses were replacing helping create employment opportunities in London.
 In this process, training was provided to young people in IT hardware including immigrants and other former refugees.
 These ventures reused thousands of computers from firms and put them back into use in the charity voluntary sector benefiting from the services.